jessegall/php-proxy/README.md

 #### Examples

-In this example an api has a request limit.
+In this example the target api has a request limit.
 The exception handler will catch the 'too many request' exception and wait until we're able to make new requests.

 ```php